Appointments Bylaws

 Responsibilities:

-All application and interview procedures must be explained on the Self Government Association’s Blackboard site as well as the Appointments Blog.
+All application and interview procedures must be explained on the Self Government Association’s Moodle Page as well as on the Appointments Blog.

 After three rounds, if the appointments committee does not receive any applications for a position, an Assembly vote will determine whether that position is still relevant and needed for the Association.